-- 248. Dual residence occurs when an individual is resident in two countries under the laws of each of those countries.
+- 228. New Zealand is party to DTAs with a number of countries.
+Where someone is tax resident in both New Zealand and a country with which we have a DTA, the DTA will determine what taxing rights each country has. - 229.
+For a list of countries that New Zealand has DTAs with see www.ird.govt.nz/international/residency/dta/ - Dual residence - 230.
+Dual residence occurs when an individual is resident in two countries under the laws of each of those countries.
 This can easily arise, as different countries have different tests of residence, or they may use more than one residence test.
 One situation where dual residence is likely to arise in practice is where one country has a personal presence test and another relies on more permanent connections focusing on other factors, such as the location of a person's home or their domicile.
 For example, if country A deems a person resident after they have been present there for 183 days, and country B employs a test based on other factors, a person normally resident in country B who is present in country A for a six-month period may be resident in both countries.
-Consequently, if both countries tax on a worldwide basis an element of double taxation may occur. - 249.
+Consequently, if both countries tax on a worldwide basis an element of double taxation may occur. - 231.
 The New Zealand residence rules for individuals are intended to make it relatively easy to become resident here, and more difficult to lose residence.
 As such, dual residence may occur quite easily in the New Zealand context.
 Individuals who become resident in New Zealand under the 183-day rule may also be resident in another country under a test based on other factors, such as domicile.
-Conversely, individuals leaving New Zealand may remain resident here under the permanent place of abode test, while at the same time becoming resident in another country under a personal presence rule.

-250. Where there is a DTA between New Zealand and another country, dual residence issues will be resolved by application of the residence article in the DTA.
+Conversely, individuals leaving New Zealand may remain resident here under the permanent place of abode test, while at the same time becoming resident in another country under a personal presence rule. - 232.
+Where there is a DTA between New Zealand and another country, dual residence issues will be resolved by application of the residence article in the DTA.
 The object of that article is to ensure that taxpayers are precluded from having dual residence for DTA purposes.
 Where a taxpayer is resident under the domestic laws of New Zealand and the treaty partner, dual residence is avoided for the purposes of the DTA by applying a series of "tie-breaker" tests to allocate residence to one of the countries.
 Once residence has been allocated in this manner, the tax liability of the person, in relation to the items covered by the DTA, is determined on the basis of that residence status.
 Section BH 1(4) states: